apache/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ------ | -----------
-nifi.minifi.notifier.ingestors.pull.http.hostname | Hostname on which to pull configurations from nifi.minifi.notifier.ingestors.pull.http.port | Port on which to pull configurations from nifi.minifi.notifier.ingestors.pull.http.period.ms | Period on which to pull configurations from, defaults to 5 minutes if not set. nifi.minifi.notifier.ingestors.pull.http.use.etag | If the destination server is set up with cache control ability and utilizes an "ETag" header, then this should be set to true to utilize it.
+nifi.minifi.notifier.ingestors.pull.http.hostname | Hostname on which to pull configurations from nifi.minifi.notifier.ingestors.pull.http.port | Port on which to pull configurations from nifi.minifi.notifier.ingestors.pull.http.path | Path on which to pull configurations from nifi.minifi.notifier.ingestors.pull.http.period.ms | Period on which to pull configurations from, defaults to 5 minutes if not set. nifi.minifi.notifier.ingestors.pull.http.use.etag | If the destination server is set up with cache control ability and utilizes an "ETag" header, then this should be set to true to utilize it.
 Very simply, the Ingestor remembers the "ETag" of the last successful pull (returned 200) then uses that "ETag" in a "If-None-Match" header on the next request. nifi.minifi.notifier.ingestors.pull.http.connect.timeout.ms | Sets the connect timeout for new connections.
 A value of 0 means no timeout, otherwise values must be a positive whole number in milliseconds.